Professor Andy Singer, Faculty Advisor

 Professor Singer is the Fox Family Professor of Electrical and Computer Engineering and the Associate Dean for Innovation and Entrepreneurship at the University of Illinois at Urbana-Champaign.
 He has co-founded two communication technology companies, Intersymbol Communications in 2007 and OceanComm in 2014, and is involved with several entrepreneurship-oriented courses and programs.

 Ryan is a postdoctoral research fellow at the University of Illinois at Urbana-Champaign.
 A hearing aid user since he was a teenager, Ryan is studying ambitious new technologies to help people hear better in noisy environments.
 Ryan has led the Augmented Listening team since 2017.
 He is the recipient of the National Science Foundation Graduate Research Fellowship, the Microsoft Research Dissertation Grant, and the Intelligence Community Postdoctoral Research Fellowship.

-I am a recent graduate of University of Illinois at Urbana-Champaign with a Bachelor’s degree in Aerospace Engineering and minors in Music and Electrical Engineering.
-I became involved in Innovation in Augmented Listening Technology in Fall 2017 as I became interested in audio engineering, especially source separation, through Digital Signal Processing taught by Ryan Corey.
-My hobbies include playing basketball, playing the electric bass, and DJing.
-Some of my favorite courses at University of Illinois at Urbana-Champaign were Electronic Music Synthesis taught by Professor Haken, Audio Engineering taught by Professor Allen, Electronic Music Techniques I & II taught by Professor Fieldsteel, and Seminar in Music Composition and Theory taught by Professor Scaletti.
+Naoki is a recent graduate of University of Illinois at Urbana-Champaign in Aerospace Engineering with minors in Music and Electrical Engineering and is now a graduate student in Electrical and Computer Engineering at Carnegie Mellon University.
+He worked with the group from 2017 to 2018 on large microphone array data sets, source separation, and real-time beamforming.
+His hobbies include playing basketball, playing the electric bass, and DJing.
+Some of his favorite courses at University of Illinois at Urbana-Champaign were Electronic Music Synthesis taught by Professor Haken, Audio Engineering taught by Professor Allen, Electronic Music Techniques I & II taught by Professor Fieldsteel, and Seminar in Music Composition and Theory taught by Professor Scaletti.